tuokri/PSEHF-Group5/README.md

 # PSEHF-Group5

+GitHub actions will deploy the app to fly.io automatically on each commit to the master branch.

-Deploy to fly.io with:
+If needed, deploy to fly.io manually with:
 ```shell
 fly deploy
 ```

 - TODO: fly.io usage instructions
-- TODO: deploy automatically from GitHub on each commit
 - TODO: add access to fly.io project for other devs

 https://fly.io/apps/psehf-group5